ericswpark/windows_setup/README.md

 ## IMPORTANT

 Windows restricts running PowerShell scripts by default.
-To relax this policy, you MUST run:
+To relax this policy, follow these steps:

+1. Press the Windows key and the R key.
+2. Type `powershell`
+3. Press Ctrl and Shift and Enter.
+Answer the UAC prompt.
+4. Type the following command:

 	Set-ExecutionPolicy AllSigned

-in a PowerShell prompt.
-If you do not run this, the script will fail.
+5. Press `y` and Enter to accept the changes.

 ## Quick installation